iisys-hof/HUI-Audio-Corpus-German/README.md

 ```
 ## Recreate dataset

-To execute the script you can use the crate Script
 ```
 cd scripts

 python createDataset.py
 ```

-Here you are able to take a view configurations:
+Here, configurations can be viewed:

-Inside the variable "allConfigs" you can add all speacker configurations.
-If you want to test fast if the pipeline is runnig you can use:
+Inside the variable "allConfigs" all speaker configurations can be added.
+If you want to easily test if the pipeline is runnig you can use:

 ```
 allConfigs = sonja
 ```

-for all speackers you could use
+for all speakers you could use

 ```
 allConfigs = {**bernd, **hokuspokus, **friedrich, **eva, **karlsson, **sonja}
 ```

-The processing files and the complete dataset with statistics are createt at the folder
+The processing files and the complete dataset with statistics are created at
 ```
 /datasetWorkflow
 ```
-you can change the directory inside teh createDataset.py
+Directory can be changed inside createDataset.py

 ```
 externalPaths = [